AMereBagatelle/fabricskyboxes/docs/clocks.md

 Each fade and rotation keeps its own `duration`.
 The selected clock is wrapped to that duration, and rotations use partial-tick interpolation.
 With `skyboxRotation: false`, rotations follow Minecraft's celestial angle as before;
 `speed: 0` disables time-based rotation in either mode.

+An active sun decoration with `skyboxRotation: true`, a non-empty axis, and nonzero speed can also rotate the overworld sunrise and fog direction.
+Multiple such decorations must use identical clock and rotation settings;
+otherwise Nuit leaves those global effects dimension-driven and logs one conflict warning.
+Moon-only and stars-only decorations do not control global celestial effects.